Kore-Development/extensionizr/README.md

 I was originally going to create my own extension template generator, but figured someone else would have already done it, and done it better than I probably could have!

-It's not the most complex thing I've worked with lately, but [altryne/Alex Wolkov](https://github.com/altryne) has my thanks for not only having a live instance of the generator, but also for making the code available.
+It's not the most complex thing I've worked with lately (I'm grateful that it's just client-side for a change...), but [altryne/Alex Wolkov](https://github.com/altryne) has my thanks for not only having a live instance of the generator, but also for making the code available.
 Support/use his version! :)

 Please see the original README below for details on the original project, and support that version :)